rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/solarwinds_orion_dump.md

 ## Vulnerable Application

-This module exports and decrypts credentials from SolarWindows Orion Network Performance Monitor to a CSV file; it is intended as a post-exploitation module for Windows hosts with SolarWindows Orion NPM installed.
+This module exports and decrypts credentials from SolarWinds Orion Network Performance Monitor to a CSV file; it is intended as a post-exploitation module for Windows hosts with SolarWinds Orion NPM installed.
 The module supports decryption of AES-256, RSA, and XMLSEC secrets.
 Separate actions for extraction and decryption of the data are provided to allow session migration during execution in order to log in to the SQL database using SSPI.
 Tested on  the 2020 version of